Gough Whitlam: Member of Parliament, 1952–1960

 With his war service loan, Whitlam built a house in seaside Cronulla.
-He also bought the block of land next door, using the prize money (£1,000 in security bonds) he received for winning the Australian National Quiz Championship in 1948 and 1949 (he was runner-up in 1950).
-He sought to make a career in the ALP there, but local Labor supporters were sceptical of Whitlam's loyalties, given his privileged background.
+He also bought the block of land next door, using the prize money (£1,000 in security bonds) he received in the Australian National Quiz Championship.
+Whitlam was joint winner in 1948, was runner-up in 1949, and was one of four prize-winning finalists in 1950.

+He sought to make a career in the ALP in Cronulla, but local Labor supporters were sceptical of Whitlam's loyalties, given his privileged background.
 In the postwar years, he practised law, concentrating on landlord/tenant matters, and sought to build his bona fides in the party.
 He ran twice – unsuccessfully – for the local council, once (also unsuccessfully) for the New South Wales Legislative Assembly, and campaigned for other candidates.
 In 1951, Bert Lazzarini, the Labor member for the Federal electorate of Werriwa, announced that he would stand down at the next election.
 Whitlam won the preselection as ALP candidate.
 Lazzarini died in 1952 before completing his term and Whitlam was elected to the House of Representatives in the ensuing by-election on 29 November 1952.
 Whitlam trebled Lazzarini's majority in a 12 per cent swing to Labor.

 Whitlam joined the ALP minority in the House of Representatives.
 His maiden speech provoked an interruption by a future prime minister, John McEwen, who was then told by the Speaker that maiden speeches are traditionally heard in silence.
 Whitlam responded to McEwen by saying Benjamin Disraeli had been heckled in his maiden speech and had responded, "The time will come when you shall hear me."
 He told McEwen, "The time will come when you may interrupt me."
-According to early Whitlam biographers Laurie Oakes and David Solomon, this cool response put the Coalition government on notice that the new Member for Werriwa would be a force to be reckoned with.
+According to early Whitlam biographers Laurie Oakes and David Solomon, this cool response put the Coalition government on notice that he would be a force to be reckoned with.

 In the rough and tumble debate in the House of Representatives, Whitlam called fellow MHR Bill Bourke "this grizzling Quisling", Garfield Barwick (who, as High Court Chief Justice, played a role in Whitlam's downfall) a "bumptious bastard", and he said Bill Wentworth exhibited a "hereditary streak of insanity".
 After calling future prime minister William McMahon a "quean", he apologised.